How a radical redesign of an online course signup page impacted email acquisition Experiment ID: #7028

 |Treatment Name||Conv.
 Rate||Relative Difference||Confidence|

 This experiment has a required sample size of 238 in order to be valid.
-Since the experiment had a total sample size of 1,072, and the level of confidence is above 95%, the experiment results are valid.
+Since the experiment had a total sample size of 1,072, and the level of confidence is above 95% and the statistical power is above 80%, the experiment results are valid.

 Flux Metrics Affected